mohmedbaya19/web3pay-core/README.md

 - 🪄 Human-centered design evokes clarity, emotion, and symbolic depth.

 Web3Pay is a movement toward symbolic justice, emotional intelligence, and decentralized freedom.
+ 🌀 Web3Pay transforms every interaction into a symbolic experience — where identity, emotion, and ownership converge.
+ 🔐 Symbolic ownership is not just technical — it's emotional, legal, and personal.
+ 🌍 Every transaction is a micro-act of sovereignty, recorded with dignity and encrypted with trust.
+ 🎁 Digital gifts are not files — they are encrypted expressions of care, exclusivity, and symbolic value.
+ 🧬 The system adapts to each user's rhythm, preserving their emotional logic and symbolic footprint.
+ 🛡️ Protection is proactive: every symbolic asset is guarded by decentralized protocols and human-centered design.
+ 📜 Web3Pay documents not just payments, but relationships, intentions, and emotional rights.
+🔄 The symbolic loop: identity → interaction → reward → documentation → evolution.